 No. We take hundreds of photos during a photo shoot and SEVERAL hundred during a convention.
 If we sent EVERY PHOTO to EVERY PERSON, we would be spending more time “uploading photos” than we would be “editing photos”.
 Do you know how long it takes to upload 100+ high-res photos to an online storage service like Google Drive?
 A long time!

 Furthermore, the several photos we take during a shoot could be very similar poses, just slightly different angles.
 We do not edit every single photo taken.
 We only edit the BEST-LOOKING ONES.
-That’s why if 80 to 100 photos are taken during a photo shoot, you might only get a small number of good ones back.
+That’s why if 80 to 100 photos are taken during a photo shoot, you might only get 10 or 15 good ones back.

 In addition, we don’t have a lot of online storage capacity to store every photo if multiple people make this request.

 This is a BIG NO. Unless under the rare circumstance you have special permission from that photographer, a photographer’s photo should NEVER be tampered with.
 This includes cropping-out watermarks.